 I am deeply committed to public service and volunteer for many organizations that provide free services to immigrants, as well as on-the-ground advocacy work.
 I’ve held leadership roles within the American Immigration Lawyers Association, regionally and nationally, and have been active on boards and committees with a variety of local organizations including the YWCA, Minnesota Women Lawyers, and the ACLU of Minnesota.
 Through these roles, I’ve had the honor to make a direct impact on the lives of low-income immigrants and also shaped the national dialogue over immigration policy through direct advocacy and collaboration with Minnesota’s Congressional delegation.

-At the local level, I am also active with my children’s Cub Scouts Pack (Pinewood Derby is the best!) and like all moms, I seem to spend most of my time driving my children to their activities.
+Like all moms, I seem to spend most of my time driving my children to their activities.
 Over the past several years, I have battled back a feeling of powerlessness with the knowledge that perhaps my most important contribution to democracy is to raise empathetic, civic-minded children who will give back to their community.

 My commitment to fighting injustice and helping others achieve a better future has been constant throughout my career.
-As the representative for our district, I will continue that fight, so that we can build a Minnesota where everyone has opportunities and all are welcome.
+As the representative for our district, I continue that fight, so that we can build a Minnesota where everyone has opportunities and all are welcome.

 Sandra in the News